-The specimen for the green rosella was eventually given the name Psittacus caledonicus, or the Caledonian parrot, as a result of the confusion.
+According to a 1950 review, the specimen for the green rosella was eventually given the name Psittacus caledonicus, or the Caledonian parrot, as a result of the confusion.
 It wasn’t until later that it was renamed to Platycercus, but the incorrect “caledonicus” stuck.

 The green rosella can actually naturally be found in Tasmania (not New Caledonia).
 It’s also common on some of the islands in the Bass Strait, the sea that separates Australia and Tasmania.
 This includes King Island, Flinders Island, and a few other groups of small scattered islands.

 Within its natural range, this parrot is really not too picky about habitat type.
 As long as there are some trees or brush available, anything goes: rainforest, mountain forest, orchards, gardens, parks and more.